 Form 8863: This form is used for education tax credits like the Lifetime Learning Credit and the American Opportunity Credit.

-Form 8880: This form is used to claim saver’s credit for any contributions to retirement plans.
+Form 8880: This form is used to claim the saver’s credit for any contributions to retirement plans.

 Knowing what forms to use can help lower your family's tax liability and save you money.

-Best Practices for Staying on Top of Required Forms and Deadlines
+How to Stay on Top of Forms and Deadlines

 Avoid the headache of missing and incorrectly filled out forms by: